On microlocalisation and the construction of Feynman Propagators for normally hyperbolic operators: The setup and the main results

-\end{theorem} A special case of this result for massive scalar wave operator was given by Radzikowski~\cite[Prop.
-4.2, Prop.
-4.3, Prop.
-4.4]{Radzikowski_CMP_1996} as a consequence of the aforementioned result by Duistermaat and H\"{o}rmander.
+A special case of this result for the massive Klein-Gordon operator was given by Radzikowski~\cite[Prop.
+4.2-4.4]{Radzikowski_CMP_1996} as a direct consequence of~\cite[Thm.
+6.5.3]{Duistermaat_ActaMath_1972}.
+Employing the distinguished global phase function approach of Fourier integrals operators~\cite{Laptev_CPAM_1994}, Capoferri \textit{et al}.~\cite[Thm.
+5.2]{Capoferri_JMAA_2020} have constructed these parametrices for scalar wave operators with time-independent smooth potential in spatially compact globally hyperbolic ultrastatic spacetimes.
 Recently, Lewandowski~\cite[Prop.
-3.11]{Lewandowski} has given a direct construction for real vector bundles employing the Hadamard series expansion along the presentation of~\cite{Baer_EMS_2007}.
-The proof described in our paper is in contrast purely microlocal as in the original treatment~\cite[Thm.
+3.5]{Lewandowski_JMP_2022} has published a direct construction for a real vector bundle utilising the Hadamard series expansion along with the presentation of~\cite{Baer_EMS_2007}.
+In contrast to these, our proof is purely microlocal as in the original treatment~\cite[Thm.
 6.5.3]{Duistermaat_ActaMath_1972}.
-This only requires a bundle version of microlocalisation, as described in Proposition~\ref{prop: microlocalisation_P} and Proposition~\ref{prop: microlocalisation_NHOp}.
-This is along the lines of the proof of propagation of polarization sets as given by Dencker~\cite{Dencker_JFA_1982} but our presentation is inherently geometric.
-Global Fourier integrals for distinghuished parametrices for scalar wave operators with time independent smooth potential in spatially compact globally hyperbolic ultrastatic manifolds have also been constructed by Capoferri \textit{et al}.~\cite[Thm.
-5.2]{Capoferri_JMAA_2020}.
+This only requires a bundle version of microlocalisation as developed in due course (Theorems~\ref{thm: microlocalisation_P} and~\ref{thm: microlocalisation_NHOp}), which is along the lines of Dencker's~\cite{Dencker_JFA_1982} proof of propagation of the polarization sets albeit our presentation is more geometric.